 Pilate must have thought Jesus a lunatic.
 A beaten pauper, His face cut and bruised - dressed in the torn, bloodstained clothes of a carpenter, claiming to be a King!
 Surely, such a ‘nobody’ from an obscure town like Nazareth could not pose any political threat to the mighty Roman Empire!

 Therefore Pilate turned decidedly to the Jewish Sanhedrin and declared, “[You are wasting my time,] I find no fault in this Man.” - Lu.
 23:3-43.

 “Is the Man a Galilean, then?”
 Pilate asked.
-Their confirmation undoubtedly caused him to sigh with relief, “Well, then He belongs to Herod’s jurisdiction — and Herod happens to be in Jerusalem at this time!
+Their confirmation undoubtedly caused him to sigh with relief, because now, he could shift all responsibility to deal with this Man to someone else.
+“Well, then He belongs to Herod’s jurisdiction — and Herod happens to be in Jerusalem at this time!
 Go, hand Him over to Herod to be judged!”

 Herod, no doubt, also thought Jesus was a crazy ‘fool,’ and treated Him as such.
 Yet Herod, too, was ‘instinctively’ shying away from condemning Jesus.